FlutterAddict/FlutterStudio/README.md

 # Flutter Studio
-Better organized and beginner-friendly docs for learning Flutter.
+Better organized and beginner-friendly docs for learning Dart and Flutter.